Mother's Day

 The Nanny: “I Don’t Remember Mama”

 One of the more sweet episodes of The Nanny, starring Fran Drescher.
-In Season 1, Episode 22, Maxwell tries to distract the kids from thinking about their mother, Sara, who passed away, but Fran thinks it's a good idea to talk about their late mom.
+Maxwell tries to distract the kids from thinking about their mother, Sara, who passed away, but Fran thinks it's a good idea to talk about their late mom.
 Common Sense Media gives The Nanny a four out of five-star rating for kids ages 9 and up.
 So if they’re into throwback sitcoms that have been off the air for over 20 years ( The Nanny ended in 1999), this one is not bad to watch.
 And yes, if they ask about Fran’s fashion, let them know that was the style for back in the day!

 Watch episodes of The Nanny on HBO Max.